ohler55/wabur/tutorial/lesson-1/README.md

 WABuR is designed as a Model View Controller (MVC) system.
 At the core is a Ruby Controller that executes the business logic of the app.
-The Controller resides on the server side.
-To support the Controller an HTTP web server and a DataBase are needed.
-This is provided by a Runner and Shell combination as denoted in the WAB Components diagram.
-The view aspect of the MVC is provides on the client side in a browser.
-The View is implemented with JavaScript.
-The JavaScript esentially implements a separate display application that interacts with the Controller with messages exchanged through the HTTP server and conforming to a defined API.
+The Controller resides at the server-side.
+To support the Controller, an HTTP web server and a Database are needed.
+This is provided by the Runner-Shell combination as denoted in the WAB Components diagram.
+The view aspect of the MVC pattern here is a JavaScript implementation at the client-side in a browser.
+JavaScript essentially implements a separate display application that interacts with the Controller with messages that are exchanged via the HTTP server conforming to a defined API.

 The WAB architecture allows for replacement of multiple parts of the system without changing the code of other parts.
-For example, the View code could be replaced by a completely different custom JavaScript implementation.
-A CLI could even be implement to interact with the Controller through a Runner with not changes to the server side.
+For example, the View component could be replaced by a completely different custom JavaScript implementation.
+A CLI could even be implemented to interact with the Controller through a Runner with no changes to the server-side.
 Multiple View implementation could even be run at the same time.
 Additionally, as will be seen in later lessons, the Runner and Shell can be swapped out for alternatives that are have higher performance characteristics and use a different storage mechanism.